-This super laid-back, sparkling blue Italian gem is home to the most centenarians in the world (22 people over 100 per 100,000 inhabitants) owing to its steady diet of seafood, sunshine, and complete lack of motorways – stress?
+This super laid-back, sparkling blue Italian gem is home to the most centenarians in the world (22 people over 100 per 100,000 inhabitants) owing to its steady diet of seafood, sunshine, and complete lack of motorways.
+Stress?
 Not a chance.

-One of the world’s smallest countries by area is also one of the world’s most densely populated and historic – the ancient Megalithic Temples here are older than Stonehenge but most people come for the glittering coves and scuba diving.
+One of the world’s smallest countries by area is also one of the world’s most densely populated and historic.
+The ancient Megalithic Temples here are older than Stonehenge, but most people come for the glittering coves and scuba diving.
 One of the official languages?
 English 😉

 The biggest of the seven Canary Islands off the southern coast of Morocco has a December mean temperature average of 22 degrees, giving sun seekers a convenient winter respite.